Languages

 This configuration has not changed the Wake Word, so the device will continue responding to "Hey Mycroft".

-You're welcome to post questions and queries to the Languages topic on the Mycroft Forum or join our Languages chatroom at Mycroft Chat to connect with others from around the world.
+You're welcome to post questions and queries to the or join our to connect with others from around the world.